Serhiy Kryvtsov: Shakhtar Donetsk

 On 11 May 2010, Kryvtsov, along with Taras Stepanenko, signed for FC Shakhtar Donetsk from Metalurh on a five-year deal.
 His first appearance for the club came on 10 November 2010 in a 1–0 Ukrainian Cup victory over his old club, Metalurh Zaporizhzhia.
 He made a further two appearances in his first season, both coming in the league.
 Shakhtar won the treble with success in the Premier League, Cup and the Super Cup.

 The following season he made six appearances for the club, five of which came in the league, as Shakhtar clinched the Premier League title and the Ukrainian Cup.

 He made his first appearance of the 2012–13 season on 26 August in a 3–0 victory over Karpaty Lviv at the Donbas Arena.
 He played the full 90 minutes, picking up a yellow card in the 85th minute.
 He also played in a 3–1 victory over Dynamo Kyiv as a 70th-minute substitute, replacing the injured Oleksandr Kucher who scored twice.

 Inter Miami

 In January 2023, Kryvtsov joined Major League Soccer club Inter Miami on a two-year deal, with an option for a third-year extension.
 In his debut game for the club, Kryvtsov netted the opening goal of the match as Inter Miami defeated CF Montréal 2–0.
-As a result, he was named to the league's Team of the Matchday for week one.9 December 2024, Inter Miami chose to not renew his contract, so he left the club.
+As a result, he was named to the league's Team of the Matchday for week one.In December 2024, Inter Miami chose to not renew his contract so he left the club, before retiring from the sport in March 2026.